top of page

 Martin, the son of a wealthy Mexican politician, has never worked a day in his life.
 Fed up with his reckless behavior and lack of responsibility, his parents send him to Los Angeles to live a modest life with his distant cousin Gabby, a hardworking music teacher and single mother.

-Instead of finding a job, Martin leisurely burns through his allowance chasing delusions of rock stardom while Gabby struggles to make ends meet.
-His attempts to break into the Los Angeles music scene repeatedly fail—until a chance opportunity lands him at a convention for children’s entertainers.
+Instead of looking for work, Martin burns through his allowance chasing delusions of rock stardom while Gabby struggles to make ends meet.
+His attempts to break into the local music scene repeatedly fail, until a chance opportunity lands him at a convention for children’s entertainers.

-Thrust into the bizarre subculture of children’s music—known in the industry as “kindie” music—Martin finds himself surrounded by hyper-competitive, self-righteous, and unhinged performers.
-In a desperate move to stand out at the showcase, he steals one of Gabby’s original songs and passes it off as his own.
+Thrust into the bizarre subculture of children’s music known in the industry as “kindie,” Martin finds himself surrounded by hyper-competitive, self-righteous, and deeply unhinged performers.
+Desperate to prove himself and unwilling to let anything stand in his way, he steals one of Gabby’s original songs during a showcase audition and passes it off as his own.

 The gamble pays off.
-Martin’s performance earns him representation from a powerful talent agent and launches the “Hola Martín” character on a scrappy tour of elementary schools, libraries, and community events—the unglamorous proving grounds of the children’s music circuit.
-As he struggles to keep the act afloat, Martin continues secretly stealing Gabby’s songs, turning her music into the backbone of his growing repertoire.
+Martin’s performance earns him representation from a powerful talent agent and launches the “Hola Martín” character on a scrappy tour of elementary schools, libraries, and community events, the unglamorous proving grounds of the children’s music circuit.

-Meanwhile, what begins as Martin’s small-time hustle soon spirals into something much bigger when one of the songs goes viral.
-The unexpected success leads to a high-profile crossover collaboration with a global pop megastar and eventually a Grammy nomination, transforming “Hola Martín” from a novelty act into an overnight sensation.
+Martin’s success reaches new heights with a high-profile crossover collaboration with a global pop megastar, earning him a Grammy nomination and transforming “Hola Martín” from a novelty act into an overnight sensation.

-After achieving the fame he always dreamed of, Martin drifts further away from his family and friends, spiraling deeper into the chaotic celebrity lifestyle that comes with being a rock star for preschoolers.
-Eventually, when the lies and deception begin to surface, Martin’s carefully built world starts to crumble.
+After achieving the fame he always dreamed of, Martin drifts further from his family and friends, spiraling deeper into the chaotic celebrity lifestyle of a rock star for preschoolers.
+Behind the scenes, tensions boil over when his best friend uncovers the truth and threatens to expose him.
+As the lies begin to surface, Martin’s carefully constructed world starts to unravel.

 The world of ¡Hola Martín! is inspired by real experiences in the children’s music industry.
-The story draws from the career of the creator’s wife, a successful kindie artist who has spent years performing at schools, libraries, and festivals across the country.
+The story draws from the career of the creator’s wife.
 Many of the characters and situations in the series are heightened versions of real personalities and events encountered along the way.

 Tone & Comparable Series